SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 #### Operator image from private registry

-The default deployment of the Operator will pull the Operator image from a public registry.
+The default deployment of the Operator pulls the Operator image from a public registry.
 If a Production deployment needs to pull the Operator image from a private registry then the [Deployment](#operator) which controls the Operator pod requires `imagePullSecrets` added for that repo:

 ```
 kind: Deployment